How to treat harvest mites in dogs?

 The problem occurs when the population of mite begins to grow.
 Interestingly however although they are small, with a keen eye you can spot mites before they become a problem.

 Vet Know-how Tip: Mites are attracted to areas where the skin and coat is slightly thinner like paws, ears, the abdomen and groin.
 The tell-tale sign of harvest mites larvae are distinctive bright orange dots or orange dust-like clusters in these areas.

 As mites breed and increase in numbers they become more active and often this is when we start to see clinical signs of a problem.
 These may include:

 As the "harvest" name suggests July and September are the most common times of year to get a mite infestation.
-If your pet suddenly starts itching it may be the cause.
+If your dog is scratching continuously all of a sudden, mites may be the cause.
 However, this is not always the case as other ectoparasites and allergies such as pollen may show very similar clinical symptoms.

 Vet Know-how Tip: Harvest mites don't always stick around so if you think your pet has them don't delay in consulting your vet.
 When mites mature, they often hop off leaving no evidence that they were the cause of the skin damage and irritation to your pet.
 Naturally, being able to pinpoint the cause of the problem makes treatment simpler and often more effective.

+Knowing how to get rid of harvest mites will prove useful in the long run.
 Currently in the UK there are no licensed products for treating harvest mites in dogs or cats, however, there are treatments that can be prescribed by your vet that will kill them.